timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

-# Computing the Convex Hull on the GPU
+# Computing the Convex Hull on GPU

-We have talked about hardware acceleration in [the previous post](https://timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics) where we briefly touched upon the topic of CPU-specific instructions and, in particular, SIMD usage.
-Modern desktop computers and some servers are often equipped with video cards.
-They used to be able only to render graphics, but over time have evolved to perform general computing as well.
+We have talked about hardware acceleration in [one of the previous posts](https://timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics) where we briefly touched upon the topic of CPU-specific instructions and, in particular, SIMD usage.
+Modern desktop computers and some servers are often equipped with graphics cards.
+Their primary purpose is to render graphics, which, as a side-effect, has enabled them to be excellent for the computation of complex and high-volume matrix mathematics

 General-purpose computing on GPUs began to appear in the early 2000s.
 Back then it was difficult to translate programming concepts into graphics terms.
-However, later on, video card manufacturers introduced special interfaces for general-purpose programming, like OpenCL and CUDA.
+However, later on, graphics card manufacturers introduced special interfaces for general-purpose programming, like OpenCL and CUDA.

 On the GPU, programmers can execute code on multiple device cores in parallel.
-Modern video cards are designed to run thousands of threads.
+Modern graphics cards are designed to run thousands of threads.
 They also offer higher memory bandwidth and instruction throughput than the CPU.
-The usual GPU programming pattern is to prepare data on the CPU side, copy it to the device memory, process data there, and copy the results back for future use.
-Of course, there is an overhead due to additional complexity and copying data back and forth, but parallelization can make up for it on large input.
+A common GPU programming pattern is to prepare data on the CPU side, copy it to graphics card's memory, process data there, and copy results back for future use.
+Of course, there is an overhead due to additional complexity and copying data back and forth, but parallelization can make up for it on a large input.

 GPU programming is different from what we are used to on the x86 platform.
 It implies programming in the SIMT paradigm, meaning we run a single instruction on multiple threads, which is akin to SIMD, where we store multiple data in CPU registers and then process it with a single instruction.
-When relying on CPU acceleration we often need to refactor only some parts of our code using more or less the same x86 instructions.
+When relying on CPU acceleration we often need to refactor only some parts of our code using more or less same x86 instructions.
 In GPU programming, on the other hand, the platform is different, and so are the instructions.
 That often implies significant changes to the code we want to accelerate.

-GPU programming has its problems.
+GPU programming has its drawbacks.
 Aside from code changes mentioned above, one of the main problems is, perhaps, portability.
-Even within a single video card manufacturer the same code that runs perfectly fine on one device might crash on the other due to less memory or a different API version.
+Even within a single graphics card manufacturer the same code that runs perfectly on one device might crash on the other due to less memory or a different API version.

 In this post, I will be talking about and working with the CUDA platform, for that reason I'll use Nvidia's terminology.

 ## CUDA Programming Model

-Even though Nvidia explains how to program using CUDA in [CUDA C++ Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html), I'll briefly mention some essentials before we go further.
+CUDA, or Compute Unified Device Architecture, is a computing platform created by Nvidia.
+It provides an easy way to program on CUDA-supported GPUs.
+Even though Nvidia explains how to write applications using the platform in [CUDA C++ Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html), I'll briefly mention some essentials before we go further.

 In Nvidia terms, code that's supposed to run on the GPU is called device code as opposed to host code that (you guessed it) runs on the CPU.
-Similarly, there is device memory and host memory.
+Similarly, there are device memory and host memory.

-Device code is usually broken into kernel functions that host calls when GPU power is needed.
+Device code is usually broken down into kernel functions that the host calls when GPU power is needed.
 CUDA organizes threads into blocks and then blocks into a grid.
 When a kernel is executed, the whole grid is assigned to the job.
-The block size can be defined to some extent, although, there is a limit.
+The block size can be defined to some extent, although there is a limit.
 Modern GPUs can contain up to 1024 threads per block.

 Kernels are typically run in parallel by multiple GPU threads, one thread per data element in most cases.
 Threads can also synchronize with each other within the same block.